 A March 2016 king tide event inundates downtown Olympia’s Percival Landing and Sylvester Street.
 Sea-level rise is expected to raise the risk of coastal flooding associated with such high-tide events.

-The project team — composed of TRPC and Thurston County staff members — is working with two advisory committees to review and refine project materials: a Scientific Advisory Committee, composed of subject specialists from local tribes and universities; and, a Stakeholder Advisory Committee, composed community of representatives from local municipalities, nonprofits and other entities.
+The project team — composed of TRPC and Thurston County staff members — worked with two advisory committees to review and refine project materials: a Scientific Advisory Committee, composed of subject specialists from local tribes and universities; and, a Stakeholder Advisory Committee, composed community of representatives from local municipalities, nonprofits and other entities.